ElegantEngineeringTech/laravel-cookies-consent/README.md

 use Carbon\CarbonInterval;

 CookiesConsent::register(new CookieGroupDefinition(
-    key: 'marketing', // custoomize this value if you want
+    key: 'marketing', // customize this value if you want
-    name: __('cookies-consent::translations.marketing.name'), // custoomize this value if you want
+    name: __('cookies-consent::translations.marketing.name'), // customize this value if you want
-    description: __('cookies-consent::translations.marketing.description'), // custoomize this value if you want
+    description: __('cookies-consent::translations.marketing.description'), // customize this value if you want
     items: [
         new CookieDefinition(
             name: '_fbc',